giorgiop94/digital-garden/_notes/Talks - An Ecology of Love - Rob Burbea.md

 ---
 title: Talks - An Ecology of Love - Rob Burbea
 ---
----
-title: Talks - An Ecology of Love - Rob Burbea
----

 *Opening up and Exploring our Love for Nature, its sacredness*

 *Love of Nature as a basis for activism*